Your Cart ()

 ✅ It is said to have positive properties for memory, motor skills and attention.

-Boron and the Brain
+Boron and the brain

-For example, a 1994 study published in a journal found that people who added 3.25 mg of boron to their diet had better memory and hand-eye coordination tasks than People with low boron levels.
+For example, a 1994 study published in a journal found that people who added 3.25 mg of boron to their diet had better memory and hand-eye coordination tasks than people with low boron levels.

 Although researchers know that boron plays a role in many human functions, due to its status as a minor mineral, there have not been many recent trials examining boron's benefits for the brain.

-bones and joints
+Bones and joints

 Boron can help keep your bones strong and may also improve brain function.

-According to an article in The Open Orthopedics Journal, people who are low in vitamin D are more likely to have low boron levels.This shows that the two nutrients have a relationship in terms of their availability in the body
+According to an article in " The Open Orthopedics Journal ," people with low levels of vitamin D are more likely to have low boron levels.
+This shows that the two nutrients have a relationship in terms of their availability in the body.

 Sources: